Tree-based Learning for High-Fidelity Prediction of Chaos: Results

-To stress test TreeDOX for a real-world chaotic timeseries we attempt to forecast the Southern Oscillation Index (SOI), a useful climate index with a relationship to the El Ni\~no - La Ni\~na climate phenomena, Walker circulation, drought, wave climate, and rainfall \cite{ropelewski1987extension, kiladis1988southern, trenberth1997definition, power2011impact, harisuseno2020meteorological, ranasinghe2004southern, chowdhury2010australian}.
+To stress test TreeDOX for a real-world chaotic time series we attempt to forecast the Southern Oscillation Index (SOI), a useful climate index with a relationship to the El Ni\~no - La Ni\~na climate phenomena, Walker circulation, drought, wave climate, and rainfall \cite{ropelewski1987extension, kiladis1988southern, trenberth1997definition, power2011impact, harisuseno2020meteorological, ranasinghe2004southern, chowdhury2010australian}.
 SOI is calculated as the z-score of the monthly mean sea level pressure between Tahiti and Darwin \cite{ropelewski1987extension}.
-SOI encodes a high dimensional chaotic system into one dimension, resulting in unpredictable data which proves difficult for current models to predict.
+SOI encodes a high dimensional chaotic system into one dimension, resulting in unpredictable data which proves difficult for current models to predict \cite{jgrd50190}.

-Historically recorded SOI data features monthly values from January, 1866 to July, 2023 \cite{ropelewski1987extension, soi-data1}.
-January, 1866 to December, 1983 is reserved as training data, while the rest is used for testing, producing 1,416 and 465 training and testing points, respectively.
-See Fig. \ref{fig:soi_raw} for a visualization of the SOI data.
-Due to the difficult nature of forecasting SOI data TreeDOX and all other models tested are allowed to perform open-loop forecasting, meaning once a model predicts the next value, the correct test value is provided to the model before making the next prediction.
-To investigate the ability of TreeDOX and other models to make realistic forecasts each model is trained to predict a number of months in advance (denoted as `lead' time) \cite{yan2020temporal}.
-Fig. \ref{fig:soi_comparison} displays the SOI prediction results for TreeDOX and other models.
-See Fig. \ref{fig:soi_vary_training} for results on an experiemnt of SOI predictions with varying training length, which demonstrate the beneficial accuracy and runtime scaling of TreeDOX in comparison with the other discussed models.
-Lastly, see Fig. \ref{fig:soigeneralization} for rudimentary k-fold predictions, demonstrating the generalizability of TreeDOX.
+Historically recorded SOI data features monthly values from January 1866 to July 2023 \cite{ropelewski1987extension, soi-data1}.
+January 1866 to December 1983 is reserved as training data, while the rest is used for testing, producing 1,416 and 493 training and testing points, respectively.
+See Supplementary Fig.~5 for a visualization of the SOI data.
+Due to the difficult nature of forecasting SOI data, TreeDOX and all other models tested are allowed to perform open-loop forecasting, meaning once a model predicts the next value, the correct test value is provided to the model before making the next prediction.
+To investigate the ability of TreeDOX and other models to make realistic forecasts, each model is trained to predict several months in advance (denoted as `lead' time) \cite{yan2020temporal}.
+Fig.~\ref{fig:soi_comparison} displays the SOI prediction results for TreeDOX and other models.
+See Supplementary Fig.~6 for example 1-month lead forecasts associated with Fig.~\ref{fig:soi_comparison}.
+Lastly, see Supplementary Fig.~7 for rudimentary k-fold predictions, demonstrating the generalizability of TreeDOX.